Cabbage and Sausage Skillet

 Storage and Reheating

-Reheating – You can reheat the leftovers in the microwave or in a skillet on the stove.
+Reheating – You can reheat the leftovers in the microwave for 60 seconds or until warm.
+I find that reheating leftovers in a skillet on the stove over medium-low heat has the best results because the texture is most similar to when it was first prepared.

 More Easy Skillet Dinners